4 Signs Your Ad Tech Stack Is Too Complicated

 When analytics live in different platforms, simple questions become research projects.
 You pull partner performance from one platform, cross-reference revenue in another, verify numbers in a third, then spend the next hour figuring out which conflicting dataset is actually correct.

-This isn't just frustrating.
-It's strategically limiting.
-When answering basic questions requires multi-platform investigation, you lose the ability to make fast decisions.
-When your CRO asks "Should we adjust our floor prices based on this week's performance?" and your team needs two days to gather confident data, you're making decisions based on outdated information.
+This isn't just frustrating — it's strategically limiting.
+When your CRO asks "should we adjust floor prices based on this week's performance?" and your team needs two days to gather confident data, you're making decisions based on outdated information.
+Speed from insight to action is a direct revenue lever.
+Fragmented stacks break it.

 Sign #2: You're Paying Multiple Vendors for Overlapping Functions